- Saturated markets are everywhere.

 • Are there any promotional, branding, or experiential tactics used in other industries that are not being used in mine?

-6. Stay on Top of Trends: No matter how saturated the market, consumer demand is never stagnant and keeping your finger on the pulse of the industry keeps you relevant and poised for success.
+No matter how saturated the market, consumer demand is never stagnant and keeping your finger on the pulse of the industry keeps you relevant and poises you for success.
 Smart businesses act on these trends and update their inventory accordingly.
 Always keep an eye open for market changes and opportunities that may allow you to outperform your competitors.
 Customers appreciate businesses that anticipate their needs and provide them with surprising products or services that they weren’t even aware they needed.

-7. Add value: Offering incentives and value-added services is another smart strategy to consider when preparing to enter an oversaturated market.
-Are you offering frequent buyer programs, reward levels, or dedicated personnel?
-Not only does adding value attract a larger audience, it strengthens customer retention, which leads to long-term growth.
+Offering incentives and value-added services is another smart strategy to consider when preparing to enter an oversaturated market.
+Are you offering frequent buyer programs?
+Reward levels?
+Dedicated personnel?
+Not only does adding value attract a larger audience, it strengthens customer retention, which leads to long term growth.

 Customers want to ensure that they are getting their money’s worth, so they’re always on the lookout for the best and most cost-effective solutions.
 If they perceive more value in your goods than your competitors’, they are likely to pay more for your services/products.
 By offering small perks to loyal customers, for example, you encourage future purchases, generating growth.

-8. Provide Variety: An old investment rule says that you shouldn’t put all your eggs in one basket.
+An old investment rule says that you shouldn’t put all your eggs in the same basket.
 This stays true for your business, especially if you’re competing in an oversaturated market.
 The competition is already fierce, so you don’t want to play all your marbles on just one product or service.
 By diversifying your products, you increase your chances of capturing every part of the market.